Arghali123/OOP-IN-JAVA/OOP concept/note.md

 # Constructor
 A *constructor* in Java is a block of code similar to method that's is called when an instance of object is created.Here are difference between constructor and method:

 - A constructor doesnot have return type.
 - The name of constructor must be same as the name of the class.
 - Unlike,methods constructor are not considered as member of class.
 - A constructor is called automatically when a new instance of an object is created.

 > Note: All classes have constructor whether you define or not,because Java automatically provide's a default constructor that initializes all members variables to zero.There are 2 types of constructor Default constructor and Parameterized Constructor.

+A constructor may be static or non-static.Non static constructors are also called instance constructor because they are called to initialize new instances,while static constructors are known as class constructors because-if-defined-they are called before the first object of that specific class is created in a program.Class constructors provide a useful way to initialize static members while this is not possible during their declaration.Since class constructors are automatically called by JVM they are subject to some restrictions:
+:
+- there can be atmost one class-constructors defined per each classes.
+- class-constructors must be paratemer-less.

 Syntax of Constructor:
 ```